BassT23/Proxmox/README.md

 - Update Proxmox (the host / all cluster nodes / all included LXCs and VMs)
 - Normal run is "Interactive" / Headless Mode can be run with `update -s`
 - Logging
-- Exit tracking, so you can send additional commands for finish or failure (edit files in /root/Proxmox-Update-Scripts/exit)
+- Exit tracking, so you can send additional commands for finish or failure (edit files in `/root/Proxmox-Updater/exit`)
-- Extra updates for specific container (edit `update-extras.sh` if you want)
+- Extra updates for specific container

 Info can be found with `update -h`